turingschool/backend-curriculum-site/module2/lessons/mvc_in_action.md

 ## Peer Code Review

 In small groups, review each other's projects.
 Help each other identify places where there are MVC infractions similar to the infractions in the code snippets above.

-* Set a timer to ensure each group has equal time to share
+- Set a timer to ensure each group has equal time to share.
-* DO NOT spend time attempting to refactor your code when you identify problem areas
+- DO NOT spend time attempting to refactor your code when you identify problem areas.
-* Instead, write yourself a comment in your code like `#MVC`, so that you and your partner can come back to it on your own time
+- Instead, write yourself a comment in your code like `#MVC`, so that you and your partner can come back to it on your own time.

-For additional guidance you can consider the following rules:
+For additional guidance, consider the following rules:

-* No query logic in your Controllers or Views; this should live in your Models.
+- No query logic in your Controllers or Views; this should live in your Models.
-* No data formatting in your Models or Controllers; this should live in your Views.
+- No data formatting in your Models or Controllers; this should live in your Views.

+### Further Learning
+A completed version of this lesson can be found [here](https://github.com/turingschool-examples/mvc-in-action-7/tree/refactor).